 You can be a mentor.
-A mentor is a caring, compassionate adult who chooses to devote their time to a young person, offering them support, guidance, and encouragement.
-If you can donate ONE hour per week, you can change a life by helping a child build a solid foundation of values, establish goals, improve their academic and life skills, while developing their self-esteem and confidence.
+A mentor is a caring, compassionate adult who chooses to devote their time to a young person.
+Mentors offer support, guidance, and encouragement.
+If you can donate your time just twice a month, you can change a life by helping a young person build confidence, a solid foundation of values, establish goals, and improve their academic and life skills.

 Why should you mentor?

 Our success rate at Take Stock in Children is a result of a comprehensive approach provided by our program.
 One of the key and proven success factors is the role of the mentor.
 The mentor program helps boost high school graduation rates.
 Mentors help students acquire skills useful for job-seeking, interviewing and entering the workforce.